Parvathy-S-Kumar/Moodle_Quiz_PDF_Annotator/installation.md

 	* comment.php
 	* rendered.php

+- An additional folder for fpdf-fpdi is also to be added inside the moodle quiz module

 - All files except renderer.php is inside mod/quiz.
 Copy these files in this location.
 Copy renderer.php inside /question/type/essay/